vynguyen1/treasure-hunt-app-ds-20-21/README.md

 *In the making...*

 **5. Metrics**
-*In the making...*
-Planning on using SonarQube and gathering the SonarQube metrics using Fastlane.
+For metrics SonarQube is used and Fastlane for gathering the SonarQube metrics.
+The configuration can be found in the [sonar-project.properties file](https://github.com/vynguyen1/treasure-hunt-app-ds-20-21/tree/main/sonar-project.properties).
+It, amongst other things, checks for Maintainability (Code Smells,...) and Coverage.
-The configuration for Swiftlint can be found in [.swiftlint.yml](https://github.com/vynguyen1/treasure-hunt-app-ds-20-21/tree/main/fastlane/.swiftlint.yml)
+The configuration for Swiftlint (a tool to enforce Swift style and conventions, used for the code smells metric) can be found in [.swiftlint.yml](https://github.com/vynguyen1/treasure-hunt-app-ds-20-21/tree/main/fastlane/.swiftlint.yml).
+This is also used with SonarQube.

 **6. Clean Code Development (CCD)**
 *In the making...*